This file

 reliable water power, sufficient to carry all the machinery that is now located

-on the river, and as much more as it may be profitable to put in
+on the river, and as much more as it may be profitable to put in operation.
+A large number of men are now employed on the

-possible, so that the mills now standing idle may once more be set in motion.
+the mills now standing idle may once more be set in motion.
 The two grist mills that depend on this power

 for water are among the largest and best in the state.
-Both are being
+Both are being thoroughly

-thoroughly overhauled and repaired, and will be put into the best running
+overhauled and repaired, and will be put into the best running order.
+When driven to their full speed, they are

-are seen.
-They give steady employment to
+seen.
+They give steady employment to a

-a considerable number of men, and their success is a matter of interest to all.
+considerable number of men, and their success is a matter of interest to all.

 ↓ More on Lower (Globe Mill) Dam ↓